 Proton pump inhibitors, the most powerful drugs for reducing stomach acid production, are usually the most effective treatment for gastroesophageal reflux and for esophagitis and erosive esophagitis due to gastroesophageal reflux.
 Healing typically requires taking the drugs for a 4- to 12-week period.
 These drugs may be continued long-term, but if this is necessary, doctors try to use a lower dose.
 Histamine-2 (H2) blockers are other acid-reducing drugs that are effective in people who have mild symptoms of GERD.
-Drugs that stimulate the movement of contents through the esophagus, stomach, and intestines (called promotility drugs) are not as effective as proton pump inhibitors but may be added to a proton pump inhibitor regimen.
+Potassium-competitive acid blockers are another type of drug that block acid secretion.
+They are available in certain countries but not in the United States.
+Drugs that stimulate the movement of contents through the esophagus, stomach, and intestines (called promotility drugs, such as metoclopramide) are not as effective as proton pump inhibitors but may be added to a proton pump inhibitor regimen.

 Esophageal narrowing is treated by repeatedly dilating the narrowed area using balloons or tubes.
 If dilation is successful, narrowing does not seriously limit what a person can eat.